miles-no/gather-your-party-with-svelte/workshop-tasks.md

 But others have logic for transitioning the element between where it's added, i.e. received, and where it's removed, i.e. sent.
 These are called [Deferred Transitions](https://svelte.dev/tutorial/deferred-transitions).

-These kind of transitions allows us to move an element between where it's added or removed and to where it's new position is.
+These kinds of transitions allow us to move an element between where it's added or removed and to where it's new position is.

 Svelte _also_ offers us animation directives for animating the _surrounding_ elements in the DOM, which aren't